-In collaboration with Narayan and the NC State TEC Program faculty in the Poole College of Management, Jackson participated as an “educator-in-residence” with the TEC program to distill the T EC program methodology for utilization in his honors entrepreneurship course.
-Jackson worked closely with Narayan to develop a clinical education program for his high school students similar to the TEC program model.
-16 local industry executives including Narayan mentored 16 student teams to help them develop business plans that would be submitted for competition in the NC DECA Career Development Conference.
+In collaboration with Narayan and the NC State TEC Program faculty in the Poole College of Management, Jackson participated as an “educator-in-residence” with the TEC program to distill the TEC program pedagogy for utilization in his honors entrepreneurship course.
+Jackson worked closely with Narayan to develop a clinical education program for his high school students based on the TEC program model.
+ASaP engaged more than 40 professionals partners throughout the 2017 fall semester from diverse companies such as SAS, Biogen, Citrix, and others.
+Local industry executives and advisors including Narayan and Kenan Fellow LaTanya Pattillo mentored 57 students to help them develop business plans that were submitted for competition in the NC DECA Career Development Conference.

-The students were also hosted by the Kenan Institute to visit NC State University including the Hunt Library, BTEC, and NC State Entrepreneurship Clinic.
-Moreover, student teams who were finalists for the state DECA competition were also invited to present their business plans at the TEC program in preparation for their competition and some collaborated with NC State STEM faculty in the ASSIST program on their product development.
-The result of this effort was an experiential entrepreneurial pedagogical model aligned with the NC Standard course of study, which culminated through the DECA state competition.
+KIETS also hosted students to visit NC State University including the Hunt Library, Poole College of Management, HQ Raleigh, Albright Village and Entrepreneurship Garage, and NC State Entrepreneurship Clinic.
+Moreover, student teams who were finalists for the state DECA competition were also invited to present their business plans at the TEC program in preparation for their competitions.
+The result of this effort has been to develop an experiential entrepreneurial pedagogical model aligned with the NC Standard course of study, which culminated in the DECA State competition.